PratikMane0112/beginner-friendly-issues/README.md

 **Steps to Add a 404 Error Page:**

-1.Create a new HTML page named 404.html.
+1. Create a new HTML page named 404.html.
-2.Design the page with a friendly message and navigation options.
+2. Design the page with a friendly message and navigation options.
-3.Configure your server or hosting service to serve this page for 404 errors.
+3. Configure your server or hosting service to serve this page for 404 errors.

 ```html
 <h1>Oops!
 Page Not Found</h1>